 If there is an accessible escape path, attempt to evacuate the premises.
 Be sure to:

-If evacuation is not possible, find a place to hide where the active shooter is less likely to find you.
+If evacuation is not possible, find a place to hide where the active threat is less likely to find you.

 Your hiding place should:

-To prevent an active shooter from entering your hiding place:
+To prevent an active threat from entering your hiding place:

-If evacuation and hiding out are not possible:
+If evacuation (RUN) and shelter in place (HIDE) are not possible: